vanus-labs/docs/user-manual/how-to/produce-events/using-sdk.md

 # Using SDK

-Vanus receives event data in CloudEvents format.
-As a producer, the user business system needs to convert the message into CE format data and send it to Vanus.
+The SDK conforming to CloudEvents specification can be used to directly send events to Vanus's Eventbus.

 ## Operations